 But with a little education, you can ensure you’re not one of those people who lets their home go up in flames.

 So in this post we’ve brought together the best advice on the web from sources such as the National Fire Prevention Agency, the US Fire Administration and the National Candle Association to present some important candle fire safety tips for you and your family.
+Note that while we’ve done our best to source accurate information, you need to check with your fire authority in your jurisdiction on tips for you and your circumstances.
+This is not an exhaustive list of strategies, but simply examples of ways to use candles more safely.

-Candle Fire Safety Tips
+Candle Fire Safety Strategies

 1. Consider Using Flashlights Instead